stfc/PSyclone/doc/developer_guide/APIs.rst

-it is the outermost modified halo that will not require a halo exchange i.e. a loop iterating to the level-``n`` halo will result in a halo exchange to the level-(``n-1``) halo being added before the loop, so the above built-in calls would need to compute redundantly to the appropriate depth.
-In the future it may be that we should require fields with halos to have all of their data initialised to a set value when they are created, add an option to PSyclone, default to computing redundantly for the above built-ins, or generate code that sets the halo to a specific value locally before the loop is called.
+it is the outermost modified halo that will not require a halo exchange i.e. a loop iterating to the level-``n`` halo will result in a halo exchange to the level-(``n-1``) halo being added before the loop, so the above Built-in calls would need to compute redundantly to the appropriate depth.
+In the future it may be that we should require fields with halos to have all of their data initialised to a set value when they are created, add an option to PSyclone, default to computing redundantly for the above Built-ins, or generate code that sets the halo to a specific value locally before the loop is called.